wmaxxing/TamaPet-Project/README.md

 - I want to be able to load a saved state of my pet and continue from where I left off if I choose to do so

+<h2> Instructions for End User <h2>

+- You can generate a list of all of the history events from the history log by pressing the DISPLAY ALL button in the GUI

+- You can generate a subset list of all of the FEED history events from the history log by pressing the FEED button in the GUI

+- You can generate a subset list of all of the PLAY history events from the history log by pressing the PLAY button in the GUI

+- You can locate the visual componenet of the project by pressing the SAVE button in the GUI

+- You can save the state of the application by pressing the SAVE button in the GUI

+- You can load the state of the application by pressing the LOAD button in the GUI